 There is no cut off period for deferment, and you can start deferring your pension even if you have already begun withdrawing from it.

-You can withdraw from your pension fund after you’ve turned 55.
-You can remove up to 25% of your fund tax-free.
-While there are some scenarios in which you can get your pension early, you will need to meet specific criteria such as a medical condition that stops you from working, or if a doctor has said you have less than a year to live.
+You can withdraw from your pension fund after you’ve turned 55 and you can remove up to 25% of your fund tax-free.
+You could access your pension even earlier in some scenarios, such as if you have a medical condition that stops you from working, or if a doctor has said you have less than a year to live.

 If you’re close to retirement age but are planning to defer your pension, contact your pension provider.
 Some schemes have restrictions on the date of retirement, and you may find you have to pay a fee to change your retirement.